 When it comes to creating a successful website, usability should never be neglected.
 A website serves as a platform for a business’s products or services and tells a story about the brand.
 If poorly designed, it may drive visitors away rather than convert them into customers.

-In fact, users often abandon a website within a few seconds if they find it difficult to interact.
+Users often abandon a website within a few seconds if they find it difficult to interact.

 Why is user-friendly web design important?

 If visitors find a website easy to navigate, it increases the likelihood of them returning repeatedly to access the information they need.
-The experience of first-time visitors must be consistent in order to convert them into loyal, repeat customers.
+The experience of first-time visitors must be consistent to convert them into loyal, repeat customers.

 In today’s digital age, a company’s website serves as a virtual storefront, and a well-designed and user-friendly website can be a key factor in establishing a positive brand image and fostering customer loyalty.
 Therefore, businesses should invest in creating a website that’s easy to use, visually appealing, and accessible across all devices.